 - Shortcut key: E (From keyboard)

-Open Blender and set the view to 3D and change the environment from object to edit mode to perform edits.
-On the same bar, we also have radio buttons for Vertices, Edge and Face while working we can switch between these modes base on requirement of creation.
+Open Blender and set the view to 3D, and change the environment from object to edit mode to perform edits.
+On the same bar, we also have radio buttons for Vertices, Edge, and Face while working; we can switch between these modes based on creation requirements.

 Step 2: Extruding Vertices

-Set the model to edit and select the first option form the radio buttons by this we can start editing vertices within the model.
+Set the model to edit and select the first option from the radio buttons; by this, we can start editing vertices within the model.
 Select the vertices to click hotkey “E” for extruding the vertices and use the cursor arrows to set the location of the new vertices.

 Step 3: Extruding edge

-Change the radio button from vertices to edge and then we can start editing edges.
-Select the edge which must be extruded and click “E” from keyboard new edge will be created op on the existing one.
+Change the radio button from vertices to edge, and then we can start editing edges.
+Select the edge which must be extruded and click “E” from the keyboard new edge will be created op on the existing one.
 Move the new edge using the cursers.

-Upon extruding edge there will be a new face created which will be connecting both edges old and new once.
+Upon extruding the edge, a new face is created, which will be connecting both edges old and new once.
 We can use Flip Normal to change the direction of the face base on geometry visibility.